10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 Building an effective BI dashboard starts before you open any tool.
 The most frequent misstep?
 Jumping straight to visualization without clarifying who the dashboard serves and what decisions it should support.

 Great dashboards also start with clean data.
 Before building visualizations, ensure your data is prepared and analysis-ready.
-Tools like Domo's Magic ETL handle data preparation with drag-and-drop simplicity, so you are not building dashboards on top of messy or inconsistent data.
+Tools like Domo's Magic ETL handle data preparation with drag-and-drop simplicity, so you're not building dashboards on top of messy or inconsistent data.

 Step 1: Define your audience and goals